c00lgat/OBSIDIAN/Basic Command Syntax.md

 6. chgrp
 7. chown

-<code>rm -Rf</code> will forcefully remove sub-directories and their contents as well.
+`rm -Rf` will forcefully remove sub-directories and their contents as well.

 ---
 ## File display commands